WomensLaw serves and supports all survivors, no matter their sex or gender.

 What is the legal definition of domestic abuse in Guam?

-For purposes of getting a civil order of protection, domestic abuse means the occurrence of one or more of the following acts between family or household members:
+For purposes of getting a civil order of protection, domestic abuse is defined as when a family or household member commits one of the following acts:

-• placing you in fear of imminent (immediate) serious bodily injury by physically menacing (threatening/intimidating) you; or
+• placing you in fear of immediate (imminent) serious bodily injury by physically threatening or intimidating you (menacing); or

 • sexual abuse of a minor child.1

-Note: The criminal definition of family violence under the law is slightly different.
-Therefore, these are the acts that are considered to be criminal family violence:
+Note: The criminal definition of family violence under the law is slightly different than the civil definition explained above.2

 1 7 Guam Code § 40101; see also the petition for an order of protection